Common loon: Behaviour

 The common loon is an expert fisher, catching its prey underwater by diving as deep as 60 m.
 With its large webbed feet, the common loon is an efficient underwater pursuit predator and adroit diver.
 It needs a long run-up distance to gain momentum for flight take-off and is ungainly on land, sliding on its belly and pushing itself forward with its legs.
 Its clumsiness on land is due to the legs being positioned at the rear of its body; the pelvic muscles are well developed, ideal for swimming but not well-suited for walking.
 When it lands on water, it skims along on its belly to slow down, rather than braking with its feet, as they are set too far back.
 The common loon swims and dives well, and flies competently for hundreds of kilometres in migration.
 It flies with its neck outstretched, usually calling a particular tremolo that can be used to identify a flying loon.
 Its flying speed is as much as 120 km/h during migration.
 Particularly during the breeding season, common loons frequently engage in territorial disputes against other water birds, including ducks and geese, and will attack or drive off competitors and intruders to their territory.

+Common loons sometimes form social gatherings of several adults in late summer.
+Studies in North America suggest that these events are attended largely by non-breeding individuals and relate to territory assessment and social familiarity rather than foraging or migration.